bugsnag/bugsnag-js/packages/react-native/native-js-interface.md

 ## Intro

 `BugsnagReactNative` is a class which will be instantiated once for the entire runtime and accessible via JS.
-It's responsible for managing the communicating with the native client (either `bugsnag-android` or `bugsnag-cocoa`) and providing data and invocations from JS to the native client.
+It's responsible for managing the communication with the native client (either `bugsnag-android` or `bugsnag-cocoa`), invoking methods and providing data.

 The React Native runtime is responsible for instantiating this singleton class.

 ## Accessing `BugsnagReactNative` from JavaScript